-\begin{defn} Given any functor which is a homotopy invariant $\cF: \Ho\CW \to \Grp$, we can turn it into a shape invariant by defining:
+\begin{defn} Given any functor which is a pointed homotopy invariant $\cF: \Ho\CW_* \to \Grp$, we can turn it into a shape invariant by defining:

-Note that the shape $\Shape(X)$ lies in $\Pro(\CW)$, and then we may apply the pro-version of $\cF$, which is a functor $\Pro(\cF): \Pro(\Ho\CW) \to \Pro(\Grp)$.
-Analogously, if we have a pointed homotopy invariant $\cF: \Ho\CW_* \to \Grp$ we can define the pointed shape invariant $\ul{\cF}: \Spc_* \to \Pro(\Grp)$.
+Note that the shape $\Shape_{\text{\v{C}ech}}(X, x_0)$ lies in $\Pro(\Ho\CW_*)$, and then we may apply the pro-version of $\cF$, which is a functor $\Pro(\cF): \Pro(\Ho\CW_*) \to \Pro(\Grp)$.
+Analogously, if we have an unpointed homotopy invariant $\cF: \Ho\CW \to \Grp$ we can define the unpointed shape invariant $\ul{\cF}: \Spc \to \Pro(\Grp)$.
 In this fashion, we obtain homotopy pro-groups and (co)homology pro-groups $\ppi_n$, $\pH_n$, and $\pH^n$ by applying the above construction to the usual functors for homotopy groups $\pi_n$, homology groups $H_n$, and cohomology groups $H^n$ (note that $\pH^n$ actually takes values in $\Ind(\Grp) = \Pro(\Grp^{op})$).
 It is common to distill the invariants to get a group valued invariant.
 Note that $\pH_n(X)$ (resp. $\pH^n(X)$) consist of a projective (resp. inductive) system of groups, and hence we may take an inverse (resp. direct) limit to get a single group.
-In this way, we obtain the Čech homology and cohomology groups:
+In this way, we obtain the \v{C}ech homology and cohomology groups:

 \end{defn}